Skip to main content

 print(opportunities[["title_norm", "price_usd", "amz_price", "margin"]].head(15))

 200%+ margin (Amazon retail / AliExpress wholesale) is canonical dropshipping target.
-Below 100% margin = unviable after shipping + processing fees.
+Below = unviable after shipping + processing fees.

 Sample output